Part 3 (Twin Peaks)

-"Part 3", also known as "The Return, Part 3", is the third episode of the third season of the TV series Twin Peaks.
-It was written by Mark Frost and David Lynch, directed by Lynch, and stars Kyle MacLachlan.
-"Part 3" was released on Showtime's streaming service Showtime Anytime along with Part 4 on May 21, 2017, immediately after the broadcast of the double premiere; it was eventually broadcast on Showtime on May 28, 2017, and seen by an audience of 195,000 viewers in the United States.
-It received mainly positive reviews.
+"Part 3", also known as "Call for Help", is the third episode of the third season of the American surrealist mystery-horror drama television series Twin Peaks.
+It was written by series creators Mark Frost and David Lynch, directed by Lynch, and stars Kyle MacLachlan.
+"Part 3" was released on Showtime's streaming service Showtime Anytime, along with "Part 4", on May 21, 2017, immediately after the broadcast of the double premiere; it was eventually broadcast on Showtime on May 28, 2017, and was seen by an audience of 195,000 viewers in the United States.
+Critics widely praised the episode for it's opening sequence and overall surreal atmosphere, while audiences were more divided on the latter aspect.

 Plot

 Background

 The small town of Twin Peaks, Washington, has been shocked by the murder of schoolgirl Laura Palmer (Sheryl Lee) and the attempted murder of her friend Ronette Pulaski (Phoebe Augustine).
 FBI special agent Dale Cooper (Kyle MacLachlan) has been sent to the town to investigate and has discovered that the killer was Laura's father, Leland Palmer (Ray Wise), who acted while possessed by a demonic entity, Killer BOB (Frank Silva).
 At the end of the original series, BOB trapped Cooper in the Black Lodge, an extra-dimensional place, and let out Cooper's doppelgänger to use him for physical access to the world.
 25 years later, Cooper's doppelgänger roams freely through the world, with Cooper still inside the Lodge.
 Laura tells Cooper that he is free to go, but while he roams the Lodge, one of the statues turns into the doppelgänger of the Arm and opens up the floor, causing Cooper to fall into space.
 He eventually lands on a glass box in New York City; he is absorbed by it and floats inside, only to disappear before the box's absent guardian, Sam Colby (Benjamin Rosenfield), returns with Tracey Barberato (Madeline Zima).